 The Auditorium

 The dominant colors in this room are red, gold, and ivory.
-In the past, there was a large chandelier in the center of the room, but it was replaced by another lamp for safety reasons.
+Safety concerns forced the removal of the original large chandelier from the center of the room, with a different lamp taking its place.

 Art Exhibition at the Opera House

 Since 1998, a unique and different art exhibition has begun at the Opera House.
-The exhibition is called “Safety Curtain.”
-This exhibition is actually displayed on the curtain separating the audience from the artists on stage.
-Huge paintings by various esteemed artists are displayed on the separating curtain.
+The exhibition, titled “Safety Curtain,” displays large-scale paintings by various esteemed artists directly on the iron curtain that separates the audience from the stage.
 Currently, a painting by the American artist John Baldessari is on display.
 You can admire the interesting designs here.

 Performances and Concerts at the Opera House